Transition to dilatation-dominated isothermal compressible turbulence: Introduction

 A defining characteristic of fully turbulent flows is spatial intermittency--the emergence of strongly localized bursts, steep fronts and intense vortices at the small-scale end of the inertial cascade close to the Kolmogorov dissipation length $\eta$ \cite{She1991,Schumacher2010,Iyer2018,Buaria:NJP2019,Buaria2024,Sreenivasan:ARCMP2025}.
 They give rise to strongly non-Gaussian statistics of turbulence fields and their derivatives, in particular the kinetic energy dissipation rate $\epsilon$, which is given by

-with the dynamic viscosity $\mu = \rho \nu$ and the rate-of-strain tensor ${\bm S} =[{ \bm \nabla} {\bm u} + ( {\bm \nabla} {\bm u})^{T}]/2$, which probes the strength of local shear.
-In the inertial range for scales $\ell>\eta$ and at $M_t \le 1$, the structure functions of the velocity field were found to follow scaling laws close to incompressible predictions \citep{Wang:PRL2012, Wang:2017_intermittency}.
+with the dynamic viscosity $\mu$ and the rate-of-strain tensor ${\bm S} =[{ \bm \nabla} {\bm u} + ( {\bm \nabla} {\bm u})^{T}]/2$, which probes the strength of local shear.
+In the inertial range for scales $\ell>\eta$ and at $M_{\rm rms} \le 1$, the structure functions of the velocity field were found to follow scaling laws with power law exponents $\zeta_n$ close to incompressible predictions \citep{Wang:PRL2012, Wang:2017_intermittency}.
 In Lagrangian studies of compressible turbulence, the situation is slightly different.
-For $M_t \lesssim 0.5$, the statistics remain essentially incompressible~\citep{Benzi_2010, Yang_2016}; however, deviations become evident at higher $M_t$~\citep{Konstandin2012,Yang_2016} as shocklets begin to influence the dynamics.
-Supersonic isothermal simulations at $M_t = 6$ and 17 \cite{KNPW2007,Federrath2013} exhibited for example kinetic energy spectra close to the shock-dominated Burgers turbulence-type $k^{-2}$ scaling, together with larger values of the low-order structure-function exponents~\citep{KNPW2007} compared to incompressible turbulence.
+For $M_{\rm rms} \lesssim 0.5$, the statistics remain essentially incompressible~\citep{Benzi_2010, Yang_2016}; however, deviations become evident at higher $M_{\rm rms}$~\citep{Konstandin2012,Yang_2016} as shocklets begin to influence the dynamics.
+In ref.~\cite{PJNB2004}, these scaling exponents $\zeta_n$ were shown to fit to a She-L\'ev\^eque-type formula for the compressible case, where a single parameter--the Hausdorff dimension (or box counting dimension) $D$ of the most intense dissipative structures--varies with $M_{\rm rms}$.
+Supersonic isothermal simulations at $M_{\rm rms} = 6$ and 17 \cite{KNPW2007,Federrath2013} exhibited for example kinetic energy spectra close to the shock-dominated Burgers turbulence-type $k^{-2}$ scaling, together with larger values of the low-order structure-function exponents~\citep{KNPW2007} compared to incompressible turbulence.
 The deviations increase when the volume forcing of the compressible flow injects additional velocity field divergence into the flow \cite{SFK2008,Konstandin2012,Federrath2013}, i.e., when it becomes increasingly dilatational.
 These results clearly reflect the growing impact of shocks on the turbulence statistics.
+As we can see, most analysis of compressible turbulence focused on the statistics in the inertial cascade range, such as scaling laws for energy spectra and structure functions at sufficiently high Reynolds numbers.